bertoltmeier/experience-platform-workbook/chapters/chapter-5.md

 Now that we've created a segment using JSON through the API, let's show how we can visually build one - helpful for those who may not want to write JSON, or simply want a web interface to do everything.

+*NOTE: Unfortunately, current limitations on provisioning prohibits us from letting everyone access this feature.
+As such, we will do a live demo of the following steps, so follow along for your reference.*

 1. Head back to the main [Platform UI landing page](https://platform.adobe.com) and click on "Unified Profile", and then click the "Segmentation" tab.
 Here you'll see the "All Males" segement that we defined in the API already here.